mckiernantim/firebase-react/README.md

 From the dashboard, select your app, then on the Project Overview page - select authentication from the sidebar menu.

 You should now see a database that firebase uses to keep track of your users.
-Notice each user has a uniqe `uid`.
+Notice each user has a unique `uid`.
 In our apps we can now store whatever information we may be using in our Postgress DB with the `uid` key to connect them to our users.
 Any user that signs in will be recored in the Firebase Authentication table.

 # Wrapping it all up